Agency under indefinite causality: operational eternalism in higher-order quantum theory: Operational eternalism

-The consideration of higher-order structures with all inputs and outputs involved simultaneously in one supermap resembles the act of considering all spacetime events on equal footing in the ``eternalist'' or ``block universe'' view in the philosophy of time~\cite{tarchi,Sider}.
-Eternalism in the philosophy of spacetime removes more than just a preferred reference frame, which is achieved by relativity alone: it refutes the idea of becoming and erases the time arrow.
-Spacetime primitives, viz. events, are considered all at once in a single global perspective.
-There is no permanent flow of time linking events in a dynamical evolution from past to future.
+Treating all inputs and outputs as jointly embedded in a higher-order supermap bears a structural resemblance to treating all spacetime events on an equal footing in the eternalist, or ``block universe,'' view in the philosophy of spacetime~\cite{tarchi,Sider}.
+Eternalism goes beyond the elimination of a preferred reference frame, which is achieved by relativity alone: it denies objective becoming, removes an arrow of time from fundamental physics, and assigns only a secondary, derivative status to the temporal flow through which events appear to unfold dynamically from past to future.
+On this view, the primitive constituents of spacetime—namely, events—are considered jointly within a single global perspective.

-Similarly, operational eternalism adopts an operational global perspective, whereby all inputs and outputs are considered simultaneously in a higher-order process.
-Where traditional eternalism ``freezes geometry'', operational eternalism ``freezes information'', but the analogy ends here.
-Unlike its spacetime counterpart, the interpretation of indefinite causality as operational eternalism is free of ontological commitments to the extent that it does not even postulate the existence of observers or agents, which are typical metatheoretical concepts in quantum theory.
-The higher-order approach removes ontological commitments and combines the remaining global intuition with an information-theoretic view.
-Like its spacetime cousin, operational eternalism does away with more than just local reference frames of the observers: it removes the very idea of an agent as a predefined grouping of inputs and outputs.

-Any consistent grouping of inputs and outputs can qualify as an observer.
-Putting labels bearing an observer's name on inputs and outputs constitutes this observer and establishes their local perspective.
-This observer is assigned a local laboratory with a physical system propagating in local time.
-In this sense, any ``system'' can be associated with an observer, echoing a similar stance in the original relational quantum mechanics~\cite{Rovelli1}.
-However, there is a significant difference.
-Once Alice has chosen her local perspective, Bob cannot even be considered an observer because his operational primitives, viz. inputs, are non-local in Alice's perspective.
-From her viewpoint, his inputs appear time-delocalized, rendering him operationally incoherent as an agent.
-No unitary transformation preserving Alice's time arrow can turn Bob back into a well-defined agent.
-Bob remains an observer in his own perspectives or other perspectives where his inputs and outputs remain local.

-Consequently, the notion of observer is fully meaningful only from the eternalist view.
-Any choice of perspective or, to speak the language of spacetime, any choice of a reference frame select a class of groupings that are sufficiently similar to qualify as co-observers or compatible observers.
-One can call them friends in Wigner's sense, since they can put compatible time labels on their outputs and classically communicate their results~\cite{WignerMind}.

-This provides an operational criterion of ``friendliness'': observer $A$ is a friend of observer $B$ if and only if $A$'s operations can be represented as time-localized transformations in the circuit representation of $B$.
-From the eternalist viewpoint, this requires the existence of a unitary transformation respecting the time arrows of both observers.
-Hence friendliness is symmetric: if $A$ is a friend of $B$, then $B$ is a friend of $A$.